Configure Global Log Receiver

 AWS Cloud Credentials

-button to create new object.
-For instructions on creating cloud credentials, see Cloud Credentials.
+to create a new object.
+For instructions on creating cloud credentials, see Cloud Credentials. -

 AWS Region